codurance/soft-mod-compass/README.md

 ## React frontend

 React hosts the whole client flow, that is the pages the user would see when going through Compass.
-Reacts will collect answers, user information and the language (en/es).
+React will collect answers, user information and the language (en/es).
 Every time the user sees a new question, React sends an event to Google Tag Manager with the index and the label of the question.
-When an user ends, the data is will be sent to NodeJS app and the user will be redirected to HubSpot thank you page.
+When a user ends, the data will be sent to NodeJS app and the user will be redirected to the HubSpot thank you page.

 To update the pages stored on Hubspot, aka client flow: